Interpretable models for forecasting high-dimensional functional time series: Model fitting

 \subsection{Model fitting via functional factor model}

-From the reminder term of the one-way functional ANOVA, we apply the functional factor model to extract the first set of factor loadings and its associated factors for the female and male data in Figure~\ref{fig:4}.
-While the two-way and one-way functional ANOVA models extract deterministic mean effects, the functional factor model aims to model the information associated with variance.
+From the reminder term of the one-way FANOVA, we apply the functional factor model to extract the first set of factor loadings and its associated factors for the female and male data in Figure~\ref{fig:4}.
+While the two-way and one-way FANOVA models extract deterministic mean effects, the functional factor model aims to model the information associated with variance.

+For the female and male series, there is an increasing time trend.
+Based on the estimated factor loadings, the greatest regional heterogeneity is observed in younger ages.
+Downstream, the functional factor model captures residual stochastic dynamics.
+Since the information criterion dominantly selects $\widehat{q}=1$ (as empirically documented across all expanding windows in Appendix~\ref{app:model_specs}), the primary functional factor represents the overarching nationwide secular decline in mortality achieved via universal improvements in public health and healthcare access \citep{Ikeda11}.
+The factor loadings thus serve as a proxy for regional convergence velocity, mapping which subnational economies adapt rapidly to national baseline shifts versus those experiencing distinct localized aging pressures.